James-Pirie/DevMarket-public-release/README.md

-# cs-demand-tool
+# DevMarket
 A tool which collects and displays job listing data from Seek.com in relevant and interesting ways.

 - /data_collection is a beautiful soup web scraper.
-Colelcts listing information from seek.co.nz [more info here](https://devmarket.nz/about)
+Collects listing information from seek.co.nz [more info here](https://devmarket.nz/about)
 - /database schema for our sql database
 - /flask_web a modular flask web application [see live here](https://devmarket.nz/)
 ## Installation